SAP-samples/teched2025-DA267/exercises/ex0_setup/README.md

 ### Space set-up
 A space is available and assigned for each participant couple.
 The space name is TAC007647Uxx (fill xx with your user number that you find on your PC; e.g., TAC007647U01).
 ![](../../images/ex0_3.png)
+> [!NOTE]
+> The exercise was done in space *TechEd2025_DA267_99*.
+Screenshots will reflect this space in SAP Datasphere and SAP Analytics Cloud.
+You are using *TAC007647Uxx* instead.

 ## SAP Analytics Cloud
 ### File repository